-2022 Annual General Meeting: shareholders approve all proposals
+2022 Annual General Meeting: Shareholders approve all proposals

 Aktien in diesem Artikel

-Börse aktuell - Live TickerZweifel in Bezug auf Ukraine-Verhandlungen: ATX und DAX schließen schwächer -- Asiens Börsen schlussendlich überwiegend freundlich
+Börse aktuell - Live TickerSkepsis in Bezug auf Ukraine-Verhandlungen überwiegt: ATX um Vortagesschluss -- DAX schwächelt -- Asiens Börsen letztlich tiefer

-Der heimische sowie der deutsche Aktienmarkt schlossen den Handel zur Wochenmitte leichter.
-Die US-Indizes bewegen sich leicht unter der Nulllinie.
-Mit Ausnahme von Tokio zogen die Märkte in Fernost am Mittwoch mehrheitlich an.
+Der heimische Aktienmarkt zeigt sich am Donnerstag kaum verändert, während der deutsche Leitindex nachgibt.
+Die Aktienmärkte in Fernost zeigten sich am Donnerstag schwächer.